-How an engine’s alternator works
+How a car’s alternator works

 A car’s alternator is responsible for generating power for various systems (headlights, radio, heater motor, heated rear window etc) as well as recharging the battery, and without it your car won’t run for long.